-The financial effects of an assumed purchase or acquisition of such ordinary shares by the Company pursuant to the Share Purchase Mandate, based on the audited financial statements of the Group and the Company for the year ended July 31, 2017 and certain other assumptions, are set out in paragraph 3.7 of the Company's Circular to Shareholders dated November 10, 2017 and are for illustration only.
+The financial effects of an assumed purchase or acquisition of such ordinary shares by the Company pursuant to the Share Purchase Mandate, based on the audited financial statements of the Group and the Company for the year ended July 31, 2018 and certain other assumptions, are set out in paragraph 3.7 of the Company's Circular to Shareholders dated November 5, 2018 and are for illustration only.

-Resolution 10 is an Ordinary Resolution to empower the Directors of the Company to offer and grant options, and to allot and issue from time to time such number of ordinary shares of the Company as may be required to be issued pursuant to the exercise of options under the Vicplas International Share Option Plan, provided that the aggregate number of new ordinary shares which may be issued pursuant to options to be granted under the Vicplas International Share Option Plan, when added to the number of new ordinary shares issued and issuable in respect of all options granted under the Vicplas International Share Option Plan, shall not exceed 15% of the total number of issued ordinary shares of the Company, excluding treasury shares and subsidiary holdings, from time to time.

-- 7. Resolution 11 is an Ordinary Resolution to empower the Directors of the Company to allot and issue ordinary shares of the Company pursuant to the Vicplas International Ltd Scrip Dividend Scheme to eligible members who, in respect of a qualifying dividend, have elected to receive scrip in lieu of the cash amount of that qualifying dividend. - 8.
-Resolution 12 is an Ordinary Resolution to affirm the grant of share options that have been made to Directors of the Company ("Directors") under the Vicplas International Share Option Plan (the "Share Option Plan").
+- 6. Resolution 10 is an Ordinary Resolution to empower the Directors of the Company to offer and grant options, and to allot and issue from time to time such number of ordinary shares of the Company as may be required to be issued pursuant to the exercise of options under the Vicplas International Share Option Plan, provided that the aggregate number of new ordinary shares which may be issued pursuant to options to be granted under the Vicplas International Share Option Plan, when added to the number of new ordinary shares issued and issuable in respect of all options granted under the Vicplas International Share Option Plan, shall not exceed 15% of the total number of issued ordinary shares of the Company, excluding treasury shares and subsidiary holdings, from time to time. - Resolution 11 is an Ordinary Resolution to empower the Directors of the Company to allot and issue ordinary shares of the Company pursuant to the Vicplas International Ltd Scrip Dividend Scheme to eligible members who, in respect of a qualifying dividend, have elected to receive scrip in lieu of the cash amount of that qualifying dividend. - Resolution 12 is a Special Resolution to approve the adoption of a new Constitution in substitution for, and replacement of, the Company's existing Constitution.
+The new Constitution contains regulations that take into account the wide-ranging changes to the Companies Act, Cap.
+50 introduced by the Companies (Amendment) Act 2014 and the Companies (Amendment) Act 2017, respectively, and other updates to the regulatory framework.
+Please refer to the Company's Circular to Shareholders dated November 5, 2018 for more details.